 - The application profiles, which are primarily for instances that use replication

 The following sections describe these properties.

-When you create an instance, you must also choose whether the instance's clusters will store data on solid-state drives (SSD) or hard disk drives (HDD).
+When you create an instance, you must choose whether the instance's clusters will store data on solid-state drives (SSD) or hard disk drives (HDD).
 SSD is often, but not always, the most efficient and cost-effective choice.

 The choice between SSD and HDD is permanent, and every cluster in your instance must use the same type of storage, so make sure you pick the right storage type for your use case.
-See Choosing Between SSD and HDD Storage for more information to help you decide.
+See Choosing between SSD and HDD storage for more information to help you decide.

-If your instance doesn't use replication, you can still use app profiles to provide separate identifiers for each of your applications, or each function within an application; you can then view separate charts for each app profile in the GCP Console.
+If your instance doesn't use replication, you can still use app profiles to provide separate identifiers for each of your applications, or each function within an application.
+You can then view separate charts for each app profile in the Google Cloud console.

 Each cluster is located in a single zone.